TOURS & PREVIEW ACTIVITIES

 The NYC Compost Project will offer education and tips on home composting.

-The Council on the Arts and Humanities for Staten Island will share information about upcoming arts and culture events and programs on Staten Island.
+Staten Island Arts will share information about upcoming arts and culture events and programs on Staten Island.

 Fresh Kills Stories, part of an on-going oral history project, will record audio of visitors’ stories and reflections about the former Fresh Kills Landfill, the site today, and the future Freshkills Park.